-D. Submittals on any particular phase of Work will receive only one review and one re-review (if required).
-If additional reviews are required beyond these two, the Contractor will be charged \$120.00 per hour for review time.
-This fee shall be paid to the Engineer prior to Submittal release.
+1. Additional Reviews: Submittals on any particular phase of Work will receive only one review and one re-review (if required).
+If additional reviews are required beyond these two, the Contractor will be charged \$200.00 per hour for review time, in addition to any